Turtle Island

-Turtle Island is a name for Earth or North America, used by some Indigenous peoples, as well as by some Indigenous rights activists.
-The name is based on a creation story common to several Indigenous peoples of the Northeastern Woodlands of North America.
+Turtle Island is a name for Earth or North America, used by some American Indigenous peoples, as well as by some Indigenous rights activists.
+The name is based on oral history common to indigenous peoples of the Northeastern Woodlands of North America.

-There are a number of contemporary works which continue to use and/or tell the Turtle Island creation story.
+A number of contemporary works continue to use and/or tell the Turtle Island creation story.

 Lenape

 The Lenape story of the "Great Turtle" was first recorded by Europeans between 1678 and 1680 by Jasper Danckaerts.
-The story is shared by other Northeastern Woodlands tribes, notably those of the Iroquois Confederacy.
+The story is shared by other Northeastern Woodlands tribes, notably the Iroquois peoples.

-The Lenape believe that, before creation, there was nothing, an empty dark space.
+The Lenape believe that before creation there was nothing, an empty dark space.
 However, in this emptiness, there existed a spirit of their creator, Kishelamàkânk.
 Eventually in that emptiness, he fell asleep.
 While he slept, he dreamt of the world as we know it today, the Earth with mountains, forests, and animals.
 He also dreamt up man, and he saw the ceremonies man would perform.
 Then he woke up from his dream to the same nothingness he was living in before.
 Kishelamàkânk then started to create the Earth as he had dreamt it.

 First, he created helper spirits, the Grandfathers of the North, East, and West, and the Grandmother of the South.
 Together, they created the Earth just as Kishelamàkânk had dreamt it.
 One of their final acts was creating a special tree.
 From the roots of this tree came the first man, and when the tree bent down and kissed the ground, woman sprang from it.

-All the animals and humans did their jobs on the Earth, until eventually a problem arose.
+All the animals and humans did their jobs on the Earth, until a problem eventually arose.
 There was a tooth of a giant bear that could give the owner magical powers, and the humans started to fight over it.
 Eventually, the wars got so bad that people moved away, and made new tribes and new languages.
-Kishelamàkânk saw this fighting and decided to send a spirit down, Nanapush, to bring everyone back together.
+Kishelamàkânk saw this fighting and decided to send down a spirit, Nanabush, to bring everyone back together.
 He went on top of a mountain and started the first Sacred Fire, which gave off a smoke that caused all the people of the world to come investigate what it was.
-When they all came, Nanapush created a pipe with a sumac branch and a soapstone bowl, and the creator gave him Tobacco to smoke with.
-Nanapush then told the people that whenever they fought with each other, to sit down and smoke tobacco in the pipe, and they would make decisions that were good for everyone.
+When they all came, Nanabush created a pipe with a sumac branch and a soapstone bowl, and the creator gave him Tobacco to smoke with.
+Nanabush then told the people that whenever they fought with each other, to sit down and smoke tobacco in the pipe, and they would make decisions that were good for everyone.